Learn the Differences Between DLD Hearing and Criminal Court Hearing

 Many people are confused regarding the process that follows being charged with a DUI.
-There are multiple processes that are required in order to navigate through a DUI case.
-One of the main processes that can confuse individuals is the difference between the DLD hearing and criminal court hearing.
+There are multiple steps that are required in order to navigate through a DUI case.
+Something that may confuse individuals is that the DLD hearing is separate from the criminal case.
 Many people assume that these are one in the same, but they are actually very different processes after receiving a DUI charge.

-There are many variations that will happen between each different DUI case.
-The outcome of each case will differ depending on the specific facts.
-For example, the consequences of a DUI will likely be more severe if there are prior convictions on the person’s record.
-It also fluctuates depending on the age of the individual.
-However, the following things commonly occur after being charged with a DUI:
+There are variables that can affect a DUI case, and the outcome of each case will differ depending on the specific facts.
+For example, the consequences of a DUI will likely be more severe if there are prior convictions on the person’s record, if there were any injuries sustained, or if there was a minor in the vehicle.

 - The driver’s vehicle will likely be impounded if they are arrested.